sorbaathens/academic-website/content/authors/lisa-baynes/_index.md

 ---
 # Display name
-name: Mike Bradshaw
+name: Lisa Baynes
-weight: 2
+weight: 7

 # Username (this should match the folder name)
 authors:
-- mike-bradshaw
+- lisa-baynes

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Vice President & Walker Park Representative
+role: Hart Farms Representative

 # Organizations/Affiliations
 organizations: